nisovin/Shopkeepers/README.md

 * Maybe ignore cancellation of the PlayerInteractEntityEvent when clicking shopkeeper entities to open the shops?<br>
   -> So that shops can also be traded with, even if they are located in some sort of "protected" region of another plugin.<br>
   -> Maybe optional via a setting, so that server owners can activate this, if they have a land protection plugin which gives them no option to allow entity/villager interaction for everyone, not only "region members/owners"<br>
+* Maybe move shop options (like currently name, profession, etc.) into a seperate inventory view to have additional space there<br>